-Ancient History (3500 BCE to 500 CE)
+Ancient History (3000 BCE to 500 CE)

 The Middle Ages (500 CE to 1500 CE)

-Early Modern Times (1500 to 1900 CE)
+Early Modern Times (1500 CE to 1900 CE)

+Spanish colonization of South America: In the mid-1500s, the Spanish landed in Incan areas.
+In less than a year, the Incas had been destroyed.
+Machu Picchu served as their last stronghold against the Spanish invaders (called conquistadors).
+The Spanish mistreated the natives and forced them into slavery.
+They smashed Incan temples and idols and introduced deadly diseases.
 In the late 1500s and throughout the 1600s, Spanish conquistadors relentlessly raided South America for gold, which allowed Spain to dominate Europe during this time.
 However, grave mismanagement of these funds and Napolean’s bid for Portugal and Spain in the early 1800s weakened Spain.
 During this century, South Americans began rebelling and fightng for independence.
 Eventually, all were successful.
 In the early 1800s, Argentina, Paraguay, Mexico, Peru, Braziland Venezuela gained independence.
 They were led by Simon Bolivar and Jose de San Martin.
 Because wealthy plantation owners still held most of the power, living conditions didn’t improve after independence.

-The Modern Era (1900 to the present)
+The Modern Era (1900 to the Present)